maziac/DeZog/design/design.md

 Helper classes:
 - CallSerializer: Used to queue/serialize function calls from vscode and to the socket.
+Obsolete.
 - Log: Used for logging.
 Adds the caller and break time to the logs.
 - RefList: List to associate variable references to objects.